 Titles can be keyword rich, but should not be spammy.
 The title tag of a web page is meant to be an accurate and concise description of a page’s content, and also entice users to click through to your site.
 Title tag best practices:

-• Ensure each page’s title is unique, descriptive, and engaging.
+Ensure each page’s title is unique, descriptive, and engaging.

-• Keywords matter, but avoid titles that are just a list of keywords or repeated variations.
+Keywords matter, but avoid titles that are just a list of keywords or repeated variations.

 If you don’t follow suggested best practices, Google might rewrite your title.
 All-in-all their rewriting is designed to help sites with title tag issues, but it can be avoided by following Google’s best practices.

 Step 6.
-Use Keywords in Headings and Meta Descriptions
+Use Keywords in Headings

-• Meta descriptions: You can also use keywords in meta descriptions.
+Meta descriptions: You can also use keywords in meta descriptions.
 These are the short summaries of your pages that appear on search engine result pages (SERPs).
 While meta descriptions are not a ranking factor, highly relevant descriptions can encourage people to visit your site.
 Write naturally to encourage click-throughs from the SERPs.
-But remember, even if you write what you think is a great description, Google will sometimes pull other text from the page to better answer a searcher's query.
+But remember, even if you write what you think is a great description, Google will often pull other text from the page to better answer a searcher’s query.

 URL best practices include:

-• Keeping URLs short and easy to read.
+Keeping URLs short and easy to read.
 For example, a blog post with the title "How Your Small Business Can Learn to do SEO" might have the following URL: www.example.com/blog/small-business-seo

-• Using hyphens (-) between words for readability.
+Using hyphens (-) between words for readability.

 ⚠️ Caution: If you change an existing URL, you are actually moving a web page.
 Implement URL redirects to prevent broken links.

 Step 8.
-Improve Images
+Optimize Images

 Images should be optimized.
 Fast-loading images improve overall page speed, which improves user experience.
 Use online compression tools to reduce the file size of images before uploading to your website.

-Use descriptive words in your image alt text to give search engines more information.
+Use descriptive words in your file names and image alt text to give search engines more information.
 Alt text is also important for accessibility.
 And most search engines have an image search function—images from your website showing up in these results can lead more visitors to your website.
 As with everything on your site, keep these bits of content readable and relevant.

 Step 9.
-Remove Duplicate Content
+Eliminate Duplicate Content

 Step 10.
-Link Internally
+Link Internally for Better Navigation and SEO

 One of the most important steps is to look for internal linking opportunities.
 Relevant pages or blog posts can be linked to within your content, not just from your main navigation menu.
 This helps both site visitors and search engines explore and discover your content.

 Step 11.
-List Your Location
+Clearly Display Your Location for Local SEO

 It is very important for local businesses to follow local SEO best practices.
 If you are a brick-and-mortar business, your physical address should be displayed on your site.
 Make it easy for your customers to find you.
-And almost every website should include a Contact page, learn about contact page optimization.
+And almost every SMB website should include a Contact page, learn about contact page optimization.

 Create a Google Search Console account and submit your sitemap to Google.
 You can do the same with Bing Webmaster Tools.
 Website builders providing automatic sitemaps often use this URL for the sitemap: www.yourdomain.com/sitemap.xml